 Move back to Paris

 In 1919, before moving back to Paris, he packed up all the naturalistic paintings he’d painted during the war and sold them to the art dealer, Sal Slijper.
-He was determined to break away from the past and to paint his first neoplastic composition, Composition A.
+He was determined to break away from the past and to paint his first neoplastic abstract painting composition, Composition A.

 Like Henri Matisse would do in the 1950’s, Piet Mondrian began to experiment with cutting out coloured squares in paper and putting them on his wall.
 He was seeking to create, balance and harmony with colour and line.
 He believed this could be achieved even if there was discord between the various elements.

 In 1921 he moved back into his former studio in the Rue de Depart where he had lived in 1914.
 The studio was organised according to the rules of neoplasticism and its radical layout became a huge talking point amongst journalists and interior designers.
-Through their writings, he became known to a wider public and during the next few years, he wrote more articles about neoplasticism and his great love of music.
+Through their writings, Piet Mondrian became known to a wider public and during the next few years, he wrote more articles about neoplasticism and his great love of music.

 But his main source of income was still being generated from painting watercolours of flowers and still lives.
 However, in 1925, his fortunes began to change.
-More and more people visited his studio and showed an interest in purchasing paintings, even his experimental diamond shaped pictures.
+More and more people visited his studio and showed an interest in purchasing his abstract paintings, even his experimental diamond shaped pictures.
 It was during this year that he sold his first painting to a French collector.

 In 1926 he exhibited work in Dresden and Munich and made contact with collectors from Switzerland and the United States.
 He continued to write articles on neoplasticism and jazz.
 In fact his love of American music and dance drove him to declare he would never go back to the Netherlands, if the dance the Charleston, was banned.